ehwest/mdn_qms/README.md

 This document provides a complete overview of the Quality Management System (QMS) used by Medical Data Networks LLC.
-More specifically, the QMS system used to deliver operating T1Pal software (...as an FDA device).
+More specifically, the QMS system used to deliver operating "T1Pal"and "CoPilot" software (...as an FDA device).

 This particular document provides a complete overview of the Quality Management System (QMS) used by Medical Data Networks LLC.